kaurmahik22/movie-recommender-system/README.md

 The project's goal is to answer the question:
 > Given a movie's description, what other movies are similar to it?
 - Input: Movie's description
-- Output: Top 5 recommended movie titles with similar content
+- Output: Content-based movie recommendations
-Note: Currently, the input (movie description) and the output (recommended movie titles) are displayed in the console.

 ## Methodology
 The recommender system is powered by: